TechnicalInterviewPrep/urlShortener/README.md

 *Q: How many requests per month does the system need to be able to handle?*
 *A: Assume that it's not going to be in the top 3 url shortening services, but it will be in the top 10.*

+Since Twitter is one of the main drivers of short urls, a good way to come up with a rough estimate for monthly traffic is to base your numbers off of Twitter's monthly traffic.

 We know that Twitter users generate 500 million tweets/day => 15B tweets/month
 Let's assume that 5-10% of tweets use a shortened url